Undergraduate Programs

 Second Major in Data Science

 The McKelvey School of Engineering and the College of Arts & Sciences developed a new major that efficiently captures the intersection of mathematics and statistics with computer science for data science.
+The Bachelor of Arts in Data Science (BADS) will give students the formal foundation needed to understand the applicability and consequences of the various approaches to analyzing data with a focus on statistical modeling and machine learning.

 Second Major in Data Science